dbt-labs/docs.getdbt.com/website/docs/community/contributing/contributing-realtime-events.md

 - Attend Coalesce:
   - Coalesce is the once a year gathering for analytics engineers.
 Whether you choose to join online or at one of our in-person events, attending Coalesce is the best way to get an immersive experience of what the dbt Community is like.
 - Speak at Coalesce!
   - We’d love to hear what you’ve been working on, thinking about and dreaming up in the analytics engineering space.
-Coalesce talks can be forward looking views on the industry, deep dives into particular technical solutions
+Coalesce talks can be forward looking views on the industry, deep dives into particular technical solutions or personal stories about your journey in data.

 #### Sample contributions